diimallya/swe-local-execution-guide/README.md

   }
  ```

-2. Add the olm module (`github.com/cloud-native-toolkit/terraform-k8s-olm`) as `stage-1-olm.tf` the  `terraform-tools-argocd-bootstrap` module needs it.
+2. Add the olm module (`github.com/cloud-native-toolkit/terraform-k8s-olm`) in `stage-1-olm.tf`, as the `terraform-tools-argocd-bootstrap` module (added in previous step) needs it.

  Add `stage1-olm.tf` file with following content:
  ```